flands/otel-workshop-strangeloop/README.md

 - Docker with `docker-compose`

-Optionally, it would be good to review [OpenTelemety concepts](https://opentelemetry.io/docs/concepts/).
+Optionally, it would be good to review [OpenTelemetry concepts](https://opentelemetry.io/docs/concepts/).

 ## Getting Started